zackosowski/CSVault/Lessons/CS Unit 1 Test.md

+#test

-The unit 1 test consists of ?? multiple choice questions.
+The unit 1 test consists of multiple choice and true/false questions.
 You will have the entire hour to complete the assignment.
-You must use your chromebook and cannot use any outside materials.
+You must use your Chromebook and cannot use any outside materials.

 List of items you may NOT use:
+* Internet
+* Obsidian
+* Notecards
+* Your friends
+* Literally anything

+List of items you may use:
+* Chromebook
-*
+* Your brain

 ---
 #### Included Topics